Manseibashi Station

 Manseibashi Station (万世橋駅, Manseibashi-eki) can refer to two closed railway stations all in Chiyoda, Tokyo, Japan.
-One was a railway station on the Japanese Government Railways Chūō Main Line and the other was a subway station in the Tokyo Subway network.
+One was a railway station on the Japanese Government Railways Chūō Main Line and the other was a subway station in the Tokyo Underground Railway network.

 Both stations were closed by 1943, though trains and subway cars still pass through them.
 The stations took their name from the nearby bridge, Manseibashi.
 The railway station was located on the south bank of the Kanda River, while the subway station was located on the north bank.
 The area north of the bridge is known as "Akihabara Electric Town".
 Some train enthusiasts have dubbed Manseibashi station "the phantom station".

 Government railway station

 The old Manseibashi Station on the Chūō Main Line of Japanese Government Railways was in the Kanda Ward (now part of Chiyoda Ward), and is located between Ochanomizu Station and Kanda Station.